benmarwick/CSSS-Primer-Reproducible-Research/CSSS_WI14_Reproducibility.md

 ========================================================
 - Enter data in Excel
 - Use Excel for data cleaning, etc
-- Generate descriptive statistics (counts,means, etc) in Excel
+- Generate descriptive statistics in Excel
-- Import data into SPSS/SAS/Stata for analysis
+- Import data into SPSS/SAS/Stata for further analysis
 - Use point-and-click options to run statistical analyses
-- copy-paste output to Word document
+- Copy & paste output to Word document, repeatedly

 ***

 - Missing data are handled inconsistently and sometimes incorrectly
 - Excel uses poor algorithms for many functions
-- Excel does not treat tied observations correctly when ranking
 - Scripting is possible but rare

 Click trails are ephemeral
 ========================================================
 - GUIs and copy-paste are bad for reproducibility
-- A lot of manual & ad hoc data handling
+- A lot of manual & ad hoc data handling - error prone
 - Leaves no trace - no audit trail
 - Difficult to document
 - Difficult to remember